Skip to content

 What causes bloating?
 Can probiotics help relieve bloating?
 What are the best probiotics for bloating?
 Nutritional therapist Katie Wheaton explains how balancing your gut bacteria may support this common digestive symptom.

-There is a wellness revolution going on, and some of the major players in this movement are the probiotics that coexist alongside us in our guts, and make up what is known as the microbiome) are playing a vital part.
+There is a wellness revolution going on, and probiotics (that coexist alongside us in our guts, and make up what is known as the microbiome) are playing a vital part.

 The gut is made up of trillions of live organisms, collectively known as the microbiome.
 This ecosystem of bacteria plays a huge role in keeping us healthy and happy.
 You can learn more about these fascinating bacteria by reading: The microbiome - all you need to know.
 If you’ve done some reading about the gut, you might also have heard about probiotics.
 Probiotics are live microorganisms that have co-evolved alongside humans.
 They have been shown in research to help with gut related issues such as bloating1, anxiety2, and immune health3.

 Bacteria are no longer the enemy.
 Research shows that by restoring balance in your microbiome with probiotics, you may be one step closer to getting to the root cause of your bloating and other related symptoms, such as gas and constipation.

 Bloating is the result of a build up of gas in the digestive system and can lead to pain and that uncomfortable, heavy feeling after eating.
 Some people experience this occasionally, or for some this can be a daily occurrence.

 The gut microbiome is made up of many different strains (types) of bacteria, and is influenced daily by our individual environmental and lifestyle exposures.
 We play host to this army of bacteria, including beneficial probiotics, which are essential for our health and wellbeing.
 You may like to read: Are all types (strains) of friendly bacteria the same?